stinkyink/book-publishing-guide/chapter2.markdown

 Also known as ‘assisted eBook publishing’, this method is perfect for individuals with limited time on their hands who are happy to pay for a comprehensive service.
-Indeed, with time in short supply these days, and if it is your first venture into self-publishing, then having a professional to organise proofreading, cover designs and format considerations could make the difference between you actually launching your book or not.
+Indeed, with time in short supply these days, and if it is your first venture into self-publishing, having a professional to organise proofreading, cover designs and format considerations could make the difference between you actually launching your book or not.